springfall2008/batpred/README.md

 ### Octopus Energy Plugin
 - If you want to use real pricing data and have Octopus Energy then ensure you have the Octopus Energy plugin installed and working (https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/)
 - The Octopus Energy Plugin also provides support for Intelligent Octopus charging to support car charging
-- When **octopus_intelligent_charging** is True the car charging plan will be extracted from Octopus and used for Predbat to plan, and it may charge the home battery using these slots also.
+- When **octopus_intelligent_charging** is True and you are on Intelligent Octopus import the car charging plan will be extracted from Octopus and used for Predbat to plan, and it may charge the home battery using these slots also.

 ### Rate bands